KB-Tibbs/Wordle/README.md

 Describe any challenges encountered while building the app.

-I was able to fix and include all the necessary functions for the app, but I couldn’t get my compiler to run the app.
-I was able to load the emulator, but app wouldn’t load up.
-I’m still confused because the app had no functionality errors.
+I was able to fix and include all the necessary functions for the app, but I couldnâ€™t get my compiler to run the app.
+I was able to load the emulator, but app wouldnâ€™t load up.
+Iâ€™m still confused because the app had no functionality errors.

 ## License